-Getting there: At Dimond Park there is a hiking trail that runs along the creek.
+Getting there: At Dimond Park, there is a hiking trail that runs along the creek.
 It is easy to find right next to the playground area with plenty of areas for picnics and longer creek walks.

 Strawberry Creek at UC Berkeley Campus, Berkeley

 I would recommend bringing bikes or scooters as the spacious campus is great for exploring.
 If your kid likes bridges and plenty of flat space to roam on bikes or scooters, this is the creek for you!
-You can ride along the creek and enter it at many different points in campus.
+You can ride along the creek and enter it at many different points on the campus.
 It doesn’t hurt that giant Redwoods grow along its path.
 You could definitely make a day out of exploring the UC campus.

 Getting there: Strawberry Creek flows throughout Berkeley and empties into the Bay.
-To enjoy this stretch of hike, you’re going to head to campus and head inward toward the trees.
+To enjoy this stretch of the hike, you’re going to head to campus and head inward toward the trees.

 York Trail Creek at Leona Heights, Oakland

-The creek alongside the York Trail is fantastic for adventure seeking kiddos and their parents with the reward of small waterfalls, adorable bridges, and muddy rocks.
+The creek alongside the York Trail is fantastic for adventure-seeking kiddos and their parents with the reward of small waterfalls, adorable bridges, and muddy rocks.
 We hiked for about a third of a mile along the creek.
 The trail gets steep quickly, and it was easily the most adventurous of our creek outings.